Josesx506/Udacity_FS_nano/Course_Projects/03_coffee_shop/Readme.md

 ```
 <br><br>

 The main repo has a .gitignore file so I didn't include one in this folder.
-For security purposes, the environment variable files should not be tracked but I included them here to enable replication.
+For security purposes, the environment variable files should not be tracked but I included them here to enable replication. <br><br>

+You have to remove the venv and node_modules folder for the submission to go through unless the portal throws an error.